m3nfis/http-server-with-headers/README.md

 # http-server: a simple static HTTP server

-`http-server` is a simple, zero-configuration command-line static HTTP server.
+`http-server-with-headers` is a simple, zero-configuration command-line static HTTP server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development and learning.

 ![Example of running http-server](https://github.com/http-party/http-server/raw/master/screenshots/public.png)